-The condensed financial statements of all subsidiary undertakings are prepared to the same reporting date as the Company.
+The financial statements of all subsidiary undertakings are prepared to the same reporting date as the Company.
 All subsidiary undertakings have been consolidated.

-The subsidiary undertakings of the Company at 30 April 2024 are detailed at the end of the notes to the condensed consolidated financial statements below.
+The subsidiary undertakings of the Company at 30 April 2024 are detailed at the end of the notes to the consolidated financial statements on page 167.